AyeshaTalha/AyeshaTalha/README.md

 ## About Me

-I graduated with a degree in Computer Science from Visvesvaraya Technological University.
+I graduated with a degree in Computer Science Engineering from Visvesvaraya Technological University.
 Throughout my academic journey, I developed a passion for cloud computing and its transformative potential.
 My goal is to leverage cloud technologies to solve real-world problems and create innovative solutions.

 ## Interests